 My name is Alex Sparks.
-I'm a poet and documentary filmmaker living in Denton, TX.
-I'm recently married to a beautiful little lady.
+I'm a poet, filmmaker, and flag-man living in Denton, TX.
+Learning to keep things simple alongside my wife and mutt.
 I like hip-hop, iced tea, and vegetables.
-I want to make movies for awhile and then settle down on a farm.
+I want to make art for awhile and then disappear on a farm.

 "Watch and pray, lest you enter into temptation.
 The spirit indeed is willing, but the flesh is weak."